 - Your future plans

-Try to anticipate any questions you may be asked on the work you have submitted and your personal statement.
+Try to anticipate any questions you may be asked about your personal statement and any work you have submitted.

 If possible, arrange to have a mock interview with a teacher in your chosen subject (if offered at your school or college) or someone that you are not familiar with.

 The best preparation is practice, so get used to:

 - talking about your chosen subject